dereuromark/cakephp-tools/README.md

 Note that use statements should be in alphabetical order.
 See CakePHP coding standards for details.

-### Shortened namespacing for internal handling
+### Internal handling via plugin dot notation
-Internally (method access), you don't use the vendor namespace.
+Internally (method access), you don't use the namespace declaration.
 The plugin name suffices:
 ```php
 // In a Table
 $this->addBehavior('Tools.Slugged'); // Adding SluggedBehavior